There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate an advanced understanding of the pathological and pathophysiological basis of target pathologies.; (2) demonstrate knowledge of evidence-based rehabilitation or therapeutic practice for target pathologies.; (3) apply knowledge related to design and implementation of therapeutic programs or interventions.; (4) apply knowledge related to clinical assessment of patients with chronic and complex conditions; and (5) apply knowledge related to interpretation of clinical data.

-- Indicative assessments in this unit are as follows: (1) theory exam; (2) clinical assessment and report; and (3) skills and safe practice assessment.
+- Indicative assessments in this unit are as follows: (1) theory exam; (2) clinical knowledge assessments; and (3) skills and safe practice assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the theory exam component.